litexlang/litex-official-documents/Homepage.md

 1. Our official [website](https://litexlang.com) contains tutorials, cheat sheets, examples, documentation, collaboration opportunities, and more for Litex.
 All documents on our [website](https://litexlang.com) are open-sourced [here](https://github.com/litexlang/litex-official-documents)
 2. Learn Litex [online](https://litexlang.com/doc/Tutorial/Introduction).
 A short list of major Litex statements and their usage are shown in the [cheat sheet](https://litexlang.com/doc/Litex_Cheatsheet).
-3. You can run litex on your own computer， start from [here](https://litexlang.com/doc/Start)
+3. Start using Litex [here](https://litexlang.com/doc/Quick_Start), run Litex on your own computer or Online Playground for free!
 4. [Litex standard library](https://github.com/litexlang/litex-stdlib) is under active development. **Contribute to it and earn impact rewards!**
 5. Use [pylitex](https://github.com/litexlang/pylitex) to call Litex in Python
 6. Our Community is on [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/)!